Indonesia Diplomatic Profile

 Military

-Indonesia’s closest military partners are Australia, Turkey, and South Korea.
+Indonesia’s closest military partners are Australia, Turkey, and France.
 Most adversarial: North Korea, Belarus, and Afghanistan.

 Diplomatic

-Indonesia’s closest diplomatic partners are Oman, Australia, and Malaysia.
+Indonesia’s closest diplomatic partners are Australia, Oman, and United States.
 Most adversarial: North Korea, Afghanistan, and Israel.

 Regime Relations